-As members of NAASO (North American Association for the Study of Obesity), we are proud to note that research on SMART™ and how rapid eating leads to obesity has been published in the Obesity Research journal and presented after peer review at the NAASO Annual Meeting.
+As members of TOS (The Obesity Society), we are proud to note that research on SmartByte ™ and how rapid eating leads to obesity has been published in the journal, Obesity and presented, after peer review, at the TOS Annual Meeting.

 A few highlights of the findings on Sensor Monitored Alimentary Restriction Therapy:

-• SMART™ users reduced their daily food intake by 23%.
+• SmartByte™ users reduced their daily food intake by 23%.

-• SMART subjects consumed 533 fewer calories over the course of a day.
+• SmartByte™ subjects consumed 533 fewer calories over the course of a day.

-• SMART users ate less but did not get hungry sooner than non-SMART users.
+• SmartByte™ users ate less but did not get hungry sooner than non-SmartByte™ users.

-• Excess body weight loss (the difference between ideal weight and actual weight) averaged 38.1% among subjects who used the device as directed.
-Study participants that used the device as directed averaged 8% total body weight loss in four (4) months.
+• Excess body weight loss (the difference between ideal weight and actual weight) averaged 38.1% after 16 weeks among subjects who used the device as directed.

 Over the past decade, many epidemiological and laboratory studies have linked rising overweight and obesity with rate of food intake.
 See Science & Research for further information.